 The facility Administrator stated she expected “that staff would follow the facility’s Pain Management policy.

 Do you suspect that your loved one has suffered abuse, neglect or mistreatment while living at Harrodsburg Health and Rehabilitation Center?
 If so, contact the Kentucky nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 for immediate legal intervention.
-Our law firm fights aggressively on behalf of Mercer County victims of mistreatment living in long-term facilities including nursing homes in Harrodsburg.
+Our network of attorneys fights aggressively on behalf of Mercer County victims of mistreatment living in long-term facilities including nursing homes in Harrodsburg.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our seasoned attorneys can assist your family in successfully resolving your financial compensation claim against the nursing facility and staff that caused your loved one harm.
 Our lawyers accept all cases involving wrongful death, nursing home neglect, or personal injury through a contingency fee arrangement.
 This agreement postpones your need to make a payment for our legal services until after your case is successfully resolved through a negotiated out of court settlement or jury trial award.